TomasOrdonezG/Graph-Visualizer/README.md

 - Click `BFS` Button to run [Breadth First Search](https://en.wikipedia.org/wiki/Breadth-first_search) on the first selected node.
 - Click `DFS` Button to run [Depth First Search](https://en.wikipedia.org/wiki/Depth-first_search) on the graph.

 ## Future Features
-### QoL
-- Add visual when adding an edge between two nodes using Right-Click drag.
-- Add a way to

 ### Features
 - Implement undirected graphs.
 - Implement [weighted graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Weighted_graph).
 - Add a way to edit the value of a node (and weight of edges once weighted graphs are implemented).
+- Add distance attribute to each node when running BSF.
+- Add discovery time and finish time of each node when running DFS.

 ### Animations
 - Find [SCC](https://en.wikipedia.org/wiki/Strongly_connected_component)s of the graph.